managedcoder/ACSAgentHub/README.md

 the this agent hub solution you'll use the above payload.
 Currently, the **Skill** and **CustomerType** are not being used and can be set to whatever you like or left empty.
 The **Name** and **WhyTheyNeedHelp** properties are used in the agent-portal and the ComposerExample shows a nice way to gather and set those properties.<br>
+Its should look like this after you've set those properties:>br>
 ![High-level Subsystem Overview](doc/EscalationProperties.png)
 4) **Set App Setting** - Paste the following at the top of the bot's appsettings.json file:<br>
 ```